-There are numerous agencies in the state of Florida who are licensed to complete a home study.
+There are numerous agencies in the state of Florida that are licensed to complete a home study.
 Once you have chosen your agency and contacted them, the agency will provide you with a checklist of requirements.
 Some requirements are the same on every agency’s checklist, but other requirements are different or not as common.
 Below you will find a list of requirements that are on almost every agency’s checklist.

 A home study must include:

 In addition to these requirements, an agency may also explore other issues during a home study.
 For example, an agency might be interested in your ability to provide for a child’s physical and emotional needs.
 What are your thoughts about parenting an adopted child?
 Would you able to make a commitment to a child placed in your home?
-An agency might also investigate your family’s child rearing practices, experiences, and beliefs.
+An agency might also investigate your family’s child-rearing practices, experiences, and beliefs.
 Do you have pets in your home?
 What are the dynamics of your family?
 Can you describe your community?
-These are additional topics that may be addressed during the adoption study to determine if you are appropriate prospective parents.
+These are additional topics that may be addressed during the adoption study to determine if you are appropriate prospective parent.

 Yes, we know – a home study is a thorough investigation of your life, family, and home.
 However, there is a good reason for this rigorous research: we care about you, we care about the child, and we want what is best for everyone.
 A home study ensures the agency as well as your adoption entity that you are well and able to adopt a child.
 Furthermore, a home study ensures that your child will be a good fit for your family, which is an appropriate concern for anyone in any adoption.
 Contact me for a list of her preferred home study agencies who have completed numerous studies for her in the past.